ansys/pymapdl/doc/source/user_guide/hpc_slurm.rst

     File "<string>", line 1, in <module>
     ImportError: No module named ansys.mapdl

 This could be for a number of reasons.
-One of them is that the system **Python distribution used to create the virtual environment is not accessible from the compute nodes**.
+One of them is that the system Python distribution used to create the virtual environment is not accessible from the compute nodes.
 Either because the virtual environment has been created in a directory which is not accessible from the nodes or because the virtual environment has been created from a Python executable which is not available to the compute nodes, hence the virtual environment is not activated.